mm/wswp-frontend/README.md

     REACT_APP_API_URL=http://localhost:8000/v1
     ```

+3. In the project root, run `yarn` and let dependencies install (you only need to do this once)

-3. In the project root, run `yarn start`.
-Assuming all dependencies install properly, you're good to go!
+4. In the project root, run `yarn start` to start the development server and you're good to go!